Private liability insurance is the most popular non-mandatory insurance in Germany.

 Loss of keys (personal or professional) is also not included in every personal liability policy.

-Suppose you are involved in an accident, are not at fault, and the person who caused the accident does not have private liability insurance.
-With this additional benefit, your loss is covered by your insurance policy.
+Another example: Let’s say you are involved in an accident that was not your fault and the person who caused the accident does not have private liability insurance.
+With this additional benefit, your insurance company will pay for the damage.

 Here, damages to the building or inventory of vacation homes, hotels, and borrowed, rented, or leased property are covered.